“Everything is a learning process: any time you fall over, it’s just teaching you to stand up the next time.” – Joel Edgerton

 The other teams were still set within their traditional management style.
 Since requirements and priorities could change, there was still a need for a much more flexible working environment.
 Instead of being limited to doing one task, teams should possess the freedom to select various items from the Product Backlog to make end-to-end features.

 There were multiple teams in the company, consisting of hundreds of employees.
-This urged a need of uniformity of the processes to be followed and coordinated across all of them.
+This urged a need for uniformity of the processes to be followed and coordinated across all of them.
 Since scrum was successful with one team, the idea was to spread it to all the teams and apply it entirely.

 For transforming to LeSS, agile coaches were hired that dispensed guidance through constructive and interactive coaching workshop sessions.